SINGLE SUBJECT CREDENTIAL PROGRAM POLICIES

 Possible Second Field Placement / Practicum

-In the event that a Student Teacher experiences difficulty with the first placement or if the school (Master Teacher / Principal) requests the student leave the placement, the Department Chair, Field Placement Coordinator and, if possible, the University Supervisor will meet with the candidate to evaluate the specific circumstances.
-If school personnel (Master Teacher / Principal) requests the student leave the placement, they do need to document their reasons for doing so.
+In the event that a Student Teacher experiences difficulty with the first placement or if the school (Cooperating Teacher / Principal) requests the student leave the placement, the Department Chair, Field Placement Coordinator and, if possible, the University Supervisor will meet with the candidate to evaluate the specific circumstances.
+If school personnel (Cooperating Teacher / Principal) requests the student leave the placement, they do need to document their reasons for doing so.

 After being requested to leave a placement, the student will earn a NC in SED 640.
 The Department Chair, in consultation with the Field Placement Coordinator, University Supervisor and relevant faculty members (if possible), will make a decision to recommend or not recommend a possible second field placement the following academic year.
 If the decision is to deny a second placement, the student may withdraw or be subject to be disenrolled through the multi-level declassification process.